alexmilowski/data-science/activities/common-crawl/README.md

 ## Get the Code via Git ##

 You need to install git from [github](http://github.com) and you're already on their site.
-If you haven't already done so, signup for an account and clone the code for the [Common Crawl - mrjob starter kit](https://github.com/commoncrawl/cc-mrjob):
+If you haven't already done so, sign up for an account and clone the code for the [Common Crawl - mrjob starter kit](https://github.com/commoncrawl/cc-mrjob):

     git clone https://github.com/commoncrawl/cc-mrjob.git